 The question is: how do we create the proper conditions to create different patterns of participation, different practices with students, and different outcomes?

-Discuss and apply Critical Readings
+Step 1: Explore and Discuss Critical Readings

 Radical conditions start with shared understanding and awareness.
 One of the best ways to start this is through reading, reflection, and discussion.

-Here are a few texts and books:
+Here are a few texts to get you started:

 - White Privilege: Unpacking The Invisible Knapsack by McIntosh